localstack/awscli-local/README.md

 ## Usage

 The `awslocal` command has the same usage as the `aws` command.
-For detailed usage, please refer to the man pages of `aws help`.
+For detailed usage, please refer to the manual pages of `aws help`.

 ## Example